Webull review summary

 There is no minimum deposit required at Webull for a cash account unless you want to trade on margin, open short positions or have access to unlimited day trading.
 See details below.

-Webull offers only individual cash and margin accounts.
-The broker also provides IRA accounts to US residents (traditional, Roth and Rollover IRA accounts).
+Webull offers individual cash and margin accounts as well as IRA accounts to US residents (traditional, Roth and Rollover IRA accounts).
 You must have an individual account before creating an IRA.
+Corporate accounts, or entity accounts, are also available with some restrictions.

 Joint, custodian and corporate accounts are not available.